plone/documentation/docs/classic-ui/tinymce-customization.md

 ```

+### Edit the `Formats` option in the TinyMCE control panel

+This option is good for quick edits, but is not as reproducible as the GenericSetup option.

+You can manually customize the `Formats` value through-the-web in the TinyMCE control panel.

+1. Navigate to {menuselection}`Site Setup --> TinyMCE --> Default`, or append `@@tinymce-controlpanel` to the root of your website in your browser's location bar.
+1. Scroll down to {guilabel}`Formats`, and edit the JSON configuration.
+1. Click the {guilabel}`Save` button.

 ### Inject formats with files named {file}`tinymce-formats.css`

+This option is more complex to implement than the previous options.

 In Plone 6, TinyMCE has a special logic that automatically reads registered files named {file}`tinymce-formats.css` and adds the CSS classes defined in those files to TinyMCE's {menuselection}`Format --> Formats` menu by using the [`importcss_file_filter` option](https://www.tiny.cloud/docs/tinymce/latest/importcss/#importcss_file_filter).

 To add custom formats, you can provide your own files.
-The file must satisfy the following requirements.

-1.  named {file}`tinymce-formats.css`
+1. Name the file {file}`tinymce-formats.css`.
-1.  registered as a resource in your Plone site
+1. Register the file as a resource in your Plone site.
-1.  included in the TinyMCE control panel in the textarea input {guilabel}`Choose the CSS used in WYSIWYG Editor Area`.
+1. Include the file in the TinyMCE control panel in the textarea input {guilabel}`Choose the CSS used in WYSIWYG Editor Area`.
-    See {ref}`tinymce-remove-formats-label`.
+    1. Navigate to {menuselection}`Site Setup --> TinyMCE --> Default`, or append `@@tinymce-controlpanel` to the root of your website in your browser's location bar.
+    1. Scroll down to {guilabel}`Choose the CSS used in WYSIWYG Editor Area`.

 CSS styles defined in this file will automatically be added to the top level of TinyMCE's {menuselection}`Format --> Formats` menu.

 ## Remove imported formats

-Plone 6 Classic UI ships with the Barceloneta theme which includes two custom formats,`highlight-inline` and `p.highlight-paragraph`, in the TinyMCE {menuselection}`Format --> Formats` menu.
+Plone 6 Classic UI ships with the Barceloneta theme which includes two custom formats, `highlight-inline` and `p.highlight-paragraph`, in the TinyMCE {menuselection}`Format --> Formats` menu.
 You can remove these formats through the TinyMCE control panel.

 1. Navigate to {menuselection}`Site Setup --> TinyMCE --> Default`, or append `@@tinymce-controlpanel` to the root of your website in your browser's location bar.